VinAIResearch/MagNet/README.md

 ```

 ### For DeepGlobe
-1. Register an account at this [page](https://competitions.codalab.org/competitions/18468) and login.
+1. Register an account on this [page](https://competitions.codalab.org/competitions/18468) and log in.
 2. Go to this [page]() and download **Starting Kit** of the `#1 Development` Phase.
 3. Run the script below to extract zip files to correct locations:
 ```bash
 sh ./prepare_deepglobe.sh
 ```

-If you want to train/evaluate with your own dataset, following steps in this [document](CUSTOM_DATA.md)
+If you want to train/evaluate with your dataset, follow the steps in this [document](CUSTOM_DATA.md)

 ## Getting started
 ### Requirements